CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 ### 2 2 Insufficient knowledge of regulations

-If employees and officials are not sufficiently familiar with the regulations for the correct handling of mobile data carriers, they can not adhere to it.
+If employees and officials are not sufficiently familiar with the regulations for the correct handling of mobile data carriers, they can not comply with them.
 This can lead to numerous threats to information security, for example when USB sticks are thoughtlessly connected to IT systems in the institution.

 ### 2 3 Data loss in mobile use
 For mobile data carriers, the risk of data loss is higher than for stationary systems.
 One cause of this may be theft or loss of equipment, but also technical problems or simple lack of power.
 The information stored on the data carriers is often irretrievably lost.